 2. Write User Stories

 Agile marketing requires constant focus on the needs of the customer.
 User stories are a great way to ensure your team keeps that focus.
+You can use them as part of a marketing strategy to give your brand a personal touch and engage more people.

 User stories involve writing the tasks you want to accomplish from the customers perspective.